DanielBarnes18/IBM-Data-Science-Professional-Certificate/06. Databases and SQL for Data Science with Python/03. Intermediate SQL/01. String Patterns, Ranges, Sorting, and Grouping/README.md

 	WHERE pages >=290 AND pages <=300 ;

 the **between and** clause can be used, so it becomes:

       SELECT title, pages from Book
         WHERE pages between 290 and 300 ;

+To get a sample or look at a small set of rows, limit the result set by using the `LIMIT` clause:

+	SELECT * FROM Book LIMIT 3

 ### Sets of Values
 A good trick to specify a set of values in a `WHERE` clause is to use the `IN` operator, so instead of writing something like